lead generation

 Mastering the art of lead scoring and qualification

-is key to optimizing your lead generation efforts.
+is vital to optimizing your lead generation efforts.

-By focusing on the right leads and implementing a clear,
+By focusing on suitable leads and implementing a transparent,

 data-driven scoring system,